random-guys/backend-developer-test/README.md

 ## Submission

-1. Your API endpoints should be documented in POSTMAN.
+1. Your API endpoints should be well documented in POSTMAN.
 2. Seed the db with lots of data before final submission.
 3. Code should be hosted on a git repository, Github preferably.
 4. The API should be hosted on a live server (e.g. https://heroku.com)

-## Bonus

-You'll get bonus points for:
-1. `containerization` using `docker`.
+5. Your app should be `containerized` using `docker`.
-2. Thorough documentation using POSTMAN.
-3. e2e tests.
+7. Write e2e tests for all user stories
-4. `web caching` API endpoints using `Redis`.
+8. Implement `web caching` API endpoints using `Redis`.
-5. Implementing `rate limiting` for user account API access.
+9. Implement `rate limiting` for user account API access.

 ## Time Duration